MehmedNdj/NanoCrafts/README.md

 # CS50

-This repository will contain the exercises or small projects that i do
+This repository is containing the exercises or small projects that i did